 Revokes the permission of another AWS account to be able to put events to your default event bus.
 Specify the

-value that you associated with the account when you granted it
+account to revoke by the StatementId value that you associated with the account when you granted it

-.
-You can find the StatementId
+permission with PutPermission.
+You can find the StatementId by using

 DescribeEventBus.

-public Future<RemovePermissionResult> removePermissionAsync(RemovePermissionRequest request, AsyncHandler<RemovePermissionRequest,RemovePermissionResult> asyncHandler)
+removePermissionAsync in interface AmazonCloudWatchEventsAsyncpublic Future<RemovePermissionResult> removePermissionAsync(RemovePermissionRequest request, AsyncHandler<RemovePermissionRequest,RemovePermissionResult> asyncHandler)

 AmazonCloudWatchEventsAsync